BeepBoop486/Clean-Note/readme.txt

 - Add the stats (post footer) to every page where it's needed
 - To do the "get the following accounts posts" like i did with the liked
 - To change all the forms with Ajax Queries
+- Add a new SQL table to store the activity of all users and show just from the ones we follow